-- Who are the beneficiaries of the project? - Provide an estimated number or range of how many beneficiaries will be impacted. - Project Continuation Information If your project is continuing the efforts of a previously funded SCBGP project, address the following: - Describe how this project will build upon and differ from the previous project. - Summarize the outcomes (or potential outcomes) of the previous efforts (3-5 sentences). - Provide lessons learned on potential project improvements. - What was previously learned from implementing this project, including potential improvements? - How are the lessons learned and improvements being incorporated into the project to make the ongoing project more effective and successful at meeting goals and outcomes? - Describe the likelihood of the project becoming self-sustaining and not relying indefinitely on grant funding. - 7.
+- O Who are the beneficiaries of the project? - Provide an estimated number or range of how many beneficiaries will be impacted. - 6.
+Project Continuation Information If your project is continuing the efforts of a previously funded SCBGP project, address the following: - o Describe how this project will build upon and differ from the previous project. - Summarize the outcomes (or potential outcomes) of the previous efforts (3-5 sentences). - Provide lessons learned on potential project improvements. - i.
+What was previously learned from implementing this project, including potential improvements?

+- ii.
+How are the lessons learned and improvements being incorporated into the project to make the ongoing project more effective and successful at meeting goals and outcomes? - Describe the likelihood of the project becoming self-sustaining and not relying indefinitely on grant funding. - 7.
 Other Project Funding The SCBGP will not fund duplicative projects.
 If you submitted this project to a funding source other than the SCBGP for funding and/or the project is currently funded through another source, identify the funding and describe how your project differs from or supplements the other funded project or how you will modify this project or return funds for any duplicative efforts. - 8.
-External Project Support Describe the specialty crop stakeholders, other than the applicant and organizations directly involved in the project implementation, who support this project and why. (.
+External Project Support Describe the specialty crop stakeholders, other than the applicant and organizations directly involved in the project implementation, who support this project and why.
 In particular, please describe how the stakeholders will support the project.
-If an external partner has a role in the project, describe what that role is.

-9. Expected Measurable Outcomes - Each project submitted must include at least one of the seven outcomes and at least one of the indicators to the corresponding selected outcome(s) listed below.
+If an external partner has a role in the project, describe what that role is. - 9.
+Expected Measurable Outcomes Each project submitted must include at least one of the seven outcomes and at least one of the indicators to the corresponding selected outcome(s) listed below.
 If there are multiple sub-indicators under the selected indicator, select at least one and be sure to identify numeric values for indicators where required.
-Please note, where numbers are required, estimates and ranges are acceptable.
 Copy and paste the associated indicators into the application, then enter an estimated number you will track.
+Describe the data collection to report on outcomes and indicators.
+This section needs to specify the following: when will data be collected, how will it be collected, what method will be used, who will be responsible for the collection, and how it will be analyzed.
+Outcome measures and the associated indicators were developed by the U.S. Department of Agriculture and the Office of Management and Budget and cannot be altered or amended in any way.
+Altering the language of the outcomes or indicators or providing responses in a format other than that described in the document will result in disqualification of a proposal.